Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Introduction

 \subsection{Acknowledgements.}

-The author would like to thank Jeremy Hahn and Haynes Miller for many discussions and encouragement, Lukas Brantner, Nir Gadish, Mike Hopkins, Ben Knudsen, Ishan Levy, and Andrew Senger for helpful conversations, as well as the anonymous referees for their patience and detailed comments.
+The author would like to thank Jeremy Hahn and Haynes Miller for many discussions and encouragement, Lukas Brantner, Nir Gadish, Mike Hopkins, Ben Knudsen, Nikolai Konovalov, and Andrew Senger for helpful conversations, as well as the anonymous referees for their patience and detailed comments.

-The author was partially supported by NSF Grant No. DMS-1906072 during the course of this work.
+The author was partially supported by NSF Grant No. DMS-1906072 and the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151) during the course of this work.